 The trader prostrated before his master and went back.
 A terrible drought hit that region two years later, and his financial situation went into tatters.
 He had no stock to sell.
 Debtors were unable to pay their dues, and creditors started chasing him for theirs.
 They dragged him to court, made him sell his house, mortgage his wife’s jewelry, and had his warehouses pawned.
 He pleaded, and he prayed, but nothing worked.

 His master had already left for seclusive meditation on forbidden peaks.
 It was time to read his guru’s inscription, he thought.

-He unfolded it to see the contents; it read, “Stay firm, stay course.
+He unfolded it to see the contents; it read, “Stay firm, stay the course.
 This will pass.”

 The words had a magical effect on him.
 He decided to not lose hope.
 He realized that things could not stay like this forever, that it was temporary.
 And temporary it surely was as the following three years saw heavy monsoons and a bumper crop.
 He bounced back.
 Wealth and honor came back in his life.
 He was overjoyed.
 His guru was back too.
 He promptly made arrangements to see his master with offerings of all sorts.

 Prostrating before the guru, he said, “With your grace, I’m so happy.
-Business’s never been this good.”
+Business has never been this good.”